replacement LCD screen

 The removed panel should look like this

-Remove the one visible screw that is attaching the flex assembly to the back of the camera.
+Remove the one visible screw that attaches the flex assembly to the back of the camera.

 Starting with the bottom-left corner (below the screen), lift the flex assembly away from the camera chassis.